vazexqi/vazexqi.github.com/_posts/2013-02-24-groovy-sfl4j.md

 <script src="https://gist.github.com/vazexqi/5024557.js"></script>

+This code snippet uses a bit of Groovy _magic_ available since version 1.8.
+It uses the `@sfl4j` type annotation to introduce a new variable called `log` that maps to a call to the logger.
+That way, you no longer have to write ugly code that instantiates a logger for each of your classes.

 ### The logback.xml file

 By default the loggers will all output only to console.
 Since the purpose of